Normal Endometrial Thickness in Periods & Pregnancy

 Normal Endometrial Thickness in Postmenopausal Women:

 After menopause, estrogen levels decrease significantly, leading to changes in the endometrium.
 In postmenopausal women, the endometrium typically becomes thinner due to the lack of hormonal stimulation.
-A normal endometrial thickness for postmenopausal women is 4 mm or less when measured using transvaginal ultrasound.
+A normal endometrial for postmenopausal women is 4 mm or less when measured using transvaginal ultrasound.

 However, it’s important to consider individual factors and medical history when assessing endometrial thickness in postmenopausal women.
 In some cases, an endometrial thickness greater than 4 mm can be seen in women on hormone replacement therapy (HRT) or those with specific medical conditions.
 An unusually thickened endometrium in postmenopausal women may warrant further evaluation, as it can sometimes be a sign of endometrial hyperplasia or other abnormalities.